vinniefalco/LuaBridge/README.md

 <img src="http://vinniefalco.github.io/LuaBridgeDemo/powered-by-lua.png">
 </a><br>

-# LuaBridge 2.6
+# LuaBridge 2.7

-[LuaBridge][1] is a lightweight and dependency-free library for mapping data, functions, and classes back and forth between C++ and [Lua][2] (a powerful, fast, lightweight, embeddable scripting language) .
-LuaBridge has been tested and works with Lua revisions starting from 5.1.5., although it should work in any version of Lua from 5.1.0 as well as [LuaJit][3].
+[LuaBridge][1] is a lightweight and dependency-free library for mapping data, functions, and classes back and forth between C++ and [Lua][2] (a powerful, fast, lightweight, embeddable scripting language).
+LuaBridge has been tested and works with Lua revisions starting from 5.1.5, although it should work in any version of Lua from 5.1.0 as well as [LuaJit][3].

 LuaBridge offers the following features: